zuozhenggh/learning-library/data-management-library/mysql/mds-wordpress/create-dbs/create-dbs.md

 ## Introduction

+Oracle MySQL Database Service (MDS) is a fully-managed database service deployed within Oracle Cloud Infrastructure (OCI) that supports operators and developers looking to rapidly deploy secure, cloud-native applications.

 **Create your Oracle MySQL Database Service**

-Set up a Standalone MySQL Database service instance: With the Standalone option, users get a single-instance MDS back-ended by resilient and secure Oracle Cloud Infrastructure Block Volumes.
+You will set up a **Standalone** MySQL Database service instance in this lab.
+With the Standalone option, users get a single-instance MDS back-ended by resilient and secure Oracle Cloud Infrastructure Block Volumes.
+This option is typically recommended for test and development environments.

 _Estimated Time:_ 10 minutes